summa-dev/summa-solvency/contracts/README.md

 - verifier contract address (set automatically after the script deploys the verifier);
 - the number of levels of the Merkle sum tree;
 - the number of bytes used to represent the balance of a cryptocurrency in the Merkle sum tree.

-The deployment script writes the latest deployment address for the chain to the [deployments](./../backend/src/contracts/deployments.json) file in the backend project.
-This data can later be used by the backend module to connect to the deployed contract.
-The deployment script will copy the contract ABIs from the ./artifacts/src/ to the [backend](./../backend/src/contracts/abi/) module.
-The backend buildscript will then be able to generate the updated contract interfaces (see the backend [readme](./../backend/README.md)).